AutodeskGames/stingray-docs/source/stingray_help/reference/engine_command_line.md

 #### --wait-for-debugger

-Tells the engine to wait for a connection to the editor's lua debugger and after receiving all debugging information (breakpoints etc).
+Tells the engine to wait for a connection to the editor's Lua debugger and after receiving all debugging information (such as breakpoints).
 This ensures that the debugger can fully initialized before running, this solution is more robust than --wait.

 #### --wait *SECONDS*